Villa Lancellotti

 King Charles Emmanuel IV of Sardinia, lived here, and in October 1805 he received Pope Pius VII as a guest.

 In 1855 the famous writer George Sand rented the Villa Piccolomini from March 31 to April 19 and lived here with her son Maurice and her secretary Alexandre Manceau.

 The facade of the palace offers views of the garden from every floor, and panoramic views of Tuscolo hill.
-The inside contains rooms decorated with allegorical scenes of the countryside, older paintings by Ciro Ferri (1634–1689).
+The inside contains rooms decorated with older paintings by Ciro Ferri (1634–1689) featuring allegorical scenes of the countryside.
 The Italian garden encloses a nymphaeum from the 16th century.
 In the hall there is a mosaic in white and black tesseras found in Tuscolo hill, near the local Camaldolese monastery, in 1863.
 Statues found during the archeological excavation of Tusculum are the decoration of the Villa.

 A part of the gardens, now called "Ombrellino", today is a public park.
 Views of the garden facade of this villa can be had from Tuscolo's road.

 The villa is no longer open to the public.